dorianmeric/docs-to-ai/README.md

 ## 2. Installation, with Docker

 You need Docker Desktop, or Docker Engine, running.
-Then just write the following into a file called "docker-compose.yaml":
+Then just write the following into a file called "docker-compose.yaml" and it will pull and run the image from Docker Hub (Image: https://hub.docker.com/r/dmeric/docs-to-ai ):
 ````yaml
 services:
   docs-to-ai: